Denice Ann Villegas

 Here's the thing, though.
 While size does matter, it's not the only thing that matters.

 There needs to be an account of your resources and IT needs, and the MSP you choose should be able to align with these.
-It would be best if you also looked for the important qualities that an MSP should have
+It would be best to look for the crucial qualities an MSP should have.

-And if you want to learn more about hiring small and large MSPs, check out these other articles from our learning center:
+And if you want to learn more about when vetting MSPs, check out these other articles from our Learning Center: